 As indicated in Note 3, COVID-19 and the measures taken by Canadian federal, provincial and municipal governments to limit the spread of COVID-19 have had a material adverse impact on the Canadian economy.
-To mitigate the economic impact, governments have enacted policy measures to provide economic stimulus and financial support to both individuals and businesses.
-In determining the collective allowance, the Credit Union incorporated assumptions about the resulting macroeconomic impacts of the COVID-19 pandemic based on information available at December 31, 2020.
-During the year, some loan payment deferrals were granted, of which none remain in deferral at year end.
+To mitigate the economic impact, governments enacted policy measures to provide economic stimulus and financial support to both individuals and businesses.
+In determining the collective allowance, the Credit Union incorporated assumptions about the resulting macroeconomic impacts of the COVID-19 pandemic based on information available at December 31, 2021.